Cataract Surgery in Bellingham, Mount Vernon, Whidbey, Stanwood & Sedro Woolley

 We provide conscious sedation during cataract surgery, which means you will be awake but very comfortable during surgery.
 You will not be able to operate heavy machinery or drive on the day of surgery so you will need to have a driver bring you to our surgery center and take you home after the surgery.

 The cataract surgery procedure is virtually painless, and as an outpatient procedure, it typically takes less than 30 minutes to complete.
 However, you will be in the surgery center for 1 1/2 to 2 hours to allow time for pre-op preparation, the surgery, and recovery after sedation.

 During the surgery, anesthetic eye drops and intravenous sedatives will be administered by an anesthesiologist or a nurse anesthetist (CRNA).
 Once it takes effect, your cataract surgeon will make a very small incision in the eye and utilize sound waves to break up the cataract.
 The resulting pieces are removed through the tiny incision.
 Once your impaired lens is removed, the surgeon will insert the new lens into your eye.
 Usually no stitches are needed and the incision will close naturally.

-Our cataract surgeon will examine your eye one day and one week after surgery to ensure the eye is healing well.
-If you are having both eyes done, the surgeries will be scheduled about two weeks apart to make sure the first eye is healing well.
-During the first week you will have some activity restrictions and will need to wear a shield over your eye when you sleep.
+A physician will examine your eye one day and one week after surgery to ensure the eye is healing well.
+If you are having surgery on both eyes, the procedures will be scheduled about two weeks apart to make sure the first eye is healing well.
+During the first week for each eye, you will have some activity restrictions and will need to wear a shield over your eye when you sleep.
 Most people’s vision stabilizes about one month after surgery.
 Once your second eye has stabilized, you will be provided an updated glasses prescription if you still require glasses.

 Intra Ocular Lens (IOL) choices: